National Population Program

 The National Population Program (Programa Nacional de Población), known as the National Program for Reproductive Health and Family Planning (Programa Nacional de Salud Reproductiva y Planificación Familiar (PNSRPF)) from 1996 to 1998, was a project conducted in Peru in through the 1990s to reduce population growth as a way of meeting international demographic standards.
-Plans for the "total extermination" of impoverished Peruvians through sterilization were included in Plan Verde, a covert military operation created to establish a neoliberal military junta.
+Plans for the "total extermination" of impoverished Peruvians through sterilization were first included in Plan Verde, a secret military proposal created to establish a military junta.
 Compulsory sterilization, which is a method that forces individuals to partake in sterilization operations, was the main method employed by the Peruvian government to decrease population.

 Compulsory sterilization in the case of Peru under President Alberto Fujimori was a program strictly intended to lower national population growth by decreasing the fertility rate among women.
 The program targeted Peru's impoverished, indigenous, and marginalized communities and therefore implied the government's intention to diminish the rural population in order to enhance future economic growth.
-Overall, more than 300,000 Peruvian women were forcibly sterilized in the 1990s during the program.
+Estimates vary, but it is thought that up to 300,000 Peruvian women were compulsorily sterilized by the Peruvian government during that time.